-Christine Saraco was an English major and Education minor at Ursinus College and received her PA Level I teaching certification in English 7-12.
-She student taught at Perkiomen Valley High School and graduated Summa Cum Laude in May 2015.
+Christine Saraco was an English major and received her PA Level I teaching certification in English 7-12.
+She student-taught at Perkiomen Valley High School and graduated Summa Cum Laude in May 2015.
 At Ursinus, Christine was a member of the English Honor Society Sigma Tau Delta, a student consultant for the Teaching and Learning Initiative, an Admissions tour guide, and a tutor in the Center for Writing and Speaking.
-Currently, Christine is in her second year as a member of the Alliance for Catholic Education program.
-She teaches English and special education courses at Father Judge High School in Philadelphia.
-She is also earning a Master’s degree in Education and her certification as a Reading Specialist K-12 from St. Joseph’s University, and she will graduate in May 2017.
+After graduating, she taught English and special education courses at Father Judge High School in Philadelphia, as part of the Alliance for Catholic Education program.
+As part of that program, she also earned a Master’s degree in Education and certification as a Reading Specialist K-12 from St. Joseph’s University.
+She currently teaches at Springside Chestnut Hill Academy in Philadelphia.

 Impact of Ursinus